bpmnServer/bpmn-server/README.md

 This package requires Node.js and an access to MongoDB

-1) Download this package in a seperate folder
+1) Create new Folder
+$ mkdir myBPMN
+$ cd myBPMN
-2) Run:
+2) npm:

-npm install
+$ npm install bpmn-server
+3) copy WebApp folder

+$ cp node_modules/bpmn-server/WebApp/. ./  -r

 3) Edit configuration file to have MongoDB point to your server or free cloud account